Prescription Drugs; Hawaii Rx Program

 The sum appropriated shall be expended by the department of human services for the purposes of this Act.

-SECTION 6.
-In codifying the new sections added by section 1 of this Act, the revisor of statutes shall substitute appropriate section numbers for the letters used in designating the new sections in this Act.
+SECTION 8.
+In codifying the new sections added by section 1 and referenced in section 2 of this Act, the revisor of statutes shall substitute appropriate section numbers for the letters used in designating the new sections in this Act.